sngular/scs-multiapi-plugin/README.md

       [Mapper Section](#mapper), those entities are usually auto-generated, so the plugin expects the modelPackage to be the package where them are included.
-      **Note that the plugin doesn't create the entities neither checks their existence**, it takes their names from the YML file and assume that they are created by the user.
+      **Note that the plugin doesn't create the entities neither checks their existence**, it takes their names from the YML file and assumes that they are created by the user.
 As the previous parameter, this is also optional.
       Check [how is the modelPackage set](#how-is-modelpackage-set) for more information about how his parameter works, and the values it could have.
   -  **dateFormat**: This parameter changes the format annotation for `LocalDate` fields.
-      The syntax follow the [Java SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
+      The syntax follows the [Java SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
       The default value are `yyyy-MM-dd`.
   -  **dateTimeFormat**: This parameter changes the format annotation for `LocalDateTime` fields.
-The syntax follow the [Java SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
+The syntax follows the [Java SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
       The default value are `yyyy-MM-dd'T'HH:mm:ss`.
   -  **useTimeType**: Enum TimeType value.
 Controls the types used when generating dates.
 Can be `LOCAL` or `ZOINED`.
       The default value is `TimeType.LOCAL`.